nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 I found a method that using the neighbor nearing method to lower the dimension.
 It refers to [this](https://scikit-learn.org/stable/modules/neighbors.html).
 I will give it a try in some of our dataset.
 It is expected to cluster the neighboring data compared to the PCA and K-means.

+---

+All of the PCoA and the neighbor nearing method require a squared matrix (which we do not have).
+The target sequences we have in the known mix is going to create extra items.
+We can generate the distance between target and the references but not the target and the target.
+In this case, we will only use the PCoA to run the reference matrix to evaluate the reference clustering.
+The actual clustering using the target sequences will still be the transformed PCA (however, PC1 and PC2 and PC3 are pseudo-ortho).
+I found the PCA represent most of the monocots (especially the Poaceae), thus I will pull out the Poaceae species from the matrix then check the PCA results.

+Another thing we could try is to download data from Kew Garden and then examine the random selected datasets and their classifications.
+In order to do this, I need to build up a ranking system to output the closest species based on the Euclid Distance in 3D axis.